-CERALD MASSEY, Author of "Voices Of Freedom and Lyrics of Love," will deliver Lectures on the following subjects, to Working Men's Associations, Mechanics' Institutes, &c., &c., who may think fit to engage his services.
+CERALD MASSEY, Author of "Voices of Freedom and Lyrics of Love," will deliver Lectures on the following subjects, to Working Men's Associations.
+Mechanics' Institutes, &c., &c., who may think fit to engage practical Demonstrations.
+Cromwell and the Commonwealth.

 A course of Six Lectures on our chief living Poets.
-A course of Six Lectures on English Literature, from Chaucer to the present time.
+A course of Six Lectures on English Literature, from

-Two Lectures on Mesmerism and Clairvoyance, with practical Demonstrations.
+Chaucer to the present time.
+Two Lectures on Mesmerism and Clairvoyance, with